noma-protocol/docs/docs/concepts/architecture.md

 ## Floor Price Mechanism

-The Floor Price Mechanism (also called Guaranteed Minimum Value or GMV) is the cornerstone of Oikos tokens:
+The Floor Price Mechanism (also called Guaranteed Minimum Value or GMV) is the cornerstone of Noma tokens:

 ### Key Components